alinex/node-monitor/README.md

 # Monitor runtime configuration
 # -------------------------------------------------

-# It may be disabled temporarily, seen as ok without check
+# Within the validity the same values will be used without rechecking them and
-disabled: false
+# after the interval an automatic new run will be started in daemon mode.

 # Time (in seconds) in which the value is seen as valid and should not be rechecked.
 validity: 1m
-# Time (in seconds) to rerun the check.
+# Time (in seconds) to rerun the check in daemon mode.
 interval: 5m

 # Sensors to run